francescomori/optimal_reorientations/README.md

 ### first_passage.ipynb
 - **Functionality**: Verifies the theoretical formula for the distribution of times between reorientations via Langevin numerical simulations.

+### non_inst.ipynb
+- **Functionality**: For the model with non-instantaneous reorientations, verifies the theoretical formula for the  maximal speed and fraction of time spent in the reorientation phase via Langevin numerical simulations.

 ---

 Each notebook and script is designed to run independently.
 Please refer to the individual notebooks for detailed instructions and explanations of the numerical methods used.